 |Nov 19||Chhat Puja||For showing gratitude and thankfulness for the bounties of life on earth|

 |Nov 24||Guru Tegh Bahadur's Martyrdom Day||A Sikh festival|

 Travel Tips for the India Holidays

 Indian festivals and holidays are always loud, intense, colorful, chaotic, and exciting.
 During India’s public holidays, tourist attractions, hotels, and transportation are at their most crowded.
-Government offices, banks, and most businesses are closed.

 - Plan and book your trip at least 2 months in advance to avoid hotels, flights, and tourist attractions being fully booked.
 You can contact our travel advisors for assistance with your planning.

 - Prepare yourself for massive crowds.
 Popular attractions are much busier than usual during the public holidays.

 - Cover yourself and dress appropriately to show respect, as most holidays in India have historical or religious significance.